Florida Asset Protection

 Asset protection tools designed to defeat civil creditors are largely ineffective against family court judgments.
 Family law judges can override state exemptions for retirement accounts, trusts, and homesteads to enforce alimony and child support orders.
 Contempt powers, including imprisonment, give family courts enforcement tools that civil judgment creditors do not possess.

 Offshore trusts provide limited protection in the divorce context.
 Family law judges can order a party to repatriate trust assets, and noncompliance carries contempt sanctions.
+Property ownership features can still help.
+If a divorced spouse remarries, assets titled as tenants by entireties with the new spouse may be immune from the former spouse’s collection efforts.

 Federal Agencies

 Federal agencies, including the IRS, SEC, and FTC, are not bound by state asset protection laws.
 The IRS can bypass homestead protections to enforce federal tax liens.
 Federal courts have broader powers to compel asset disclosure and repatriation than state courts.
-Asset protection planning that relies solely on state exemptions may be insufficient against federal claims.

 Bankruptcy